automation-tasks-rs/cargo-auto/README.md

 ## cargo auto new_cli

 I like very much that Rust has the command `cargo new project_name`.
-It creates a super simple Rust hello project that can be build run immediately.
+It creates a super simple Rust hello project that can be build and run immediately.
 But this example is too simple.
 It lacks basic file structures of a serious CLI program.
 I composed an opinionated template for a Rust CLI project.
 It is easy to run:

 ```bash